lucheng0127/kube-eip/README.md

 Then for eip routes, we use bgp to declare that the nexthop to access vmi pod that binded eip.
 There ware a series bgp server we can choise, but we can use gobgp as the bgp library native.

-## Lifecycle of eip

-Kube-eip extends kubeernets by adding a eipBinding CRD.
-An eipBinding represent a eip binded to a vmi pod.
-And an eip can be create and bind or destoryed along with the eipBinding.
-Also operator will watch EipBinding and kubevirt VirtualMachineInstance, and handle create update and delete event.

 ## Modules

-There are two compose Operator and EipAgent.
-Operator watch the EipBinding and VirtualMachineInstance create, update and delete event.
-Then call EipAgent to build the rules on hyper, via grpc.
+EipAgent run as daemonset on every k8s hyper node.
+And the eipctl is a command line tools call EipAgent by gRPC to apply the eipbinding rules on hyper.

 ## Usage

-The stable eipbinding operator and eip agent docker images
+The stable docker images

-* quay.io/shawnlu0127/eipbinding_operator:20231130
 * quay.io/shawnlu0127/eip_agent:20231204
+* quay.io/shawnlu0127/eipctl:20240319 (Used by eipbinding job created by virteip-operator)

 *TODO(user): modify configmap eip-agent-cm (config/agent/eip_agent.yaml)*